 - PRISM roles which require purely administrative, project management and operational skills.

-The UK PRISM network community consist of over 390 members from ~50 institutions.
+The UK PRISM network community consist of 900 members from ~90 institutions.

 The majority of PRISM network members identify as female (93 %), are highly educated (50 % PhD, 25 % MSc), and have a significant amount of work experience (60 % > 11 years).
 54 % of the PRISM community have an educational background in a STEMM and 37 % in a HASS subject, the majority of the 9 % "other" holds a degree in both areas.